rizzlesauce/EFogModSwap/README.md

 anywhere you want and configure the setting `uassetGuiPath` to point to the EXE.

 Choose a cooked output folder (or, a pakchunk file or folder) containing a character model or socket attachment definitions you want to mix.
-It should contain a `CustomizationItemDB.uasset` file defining custom model slots.
+It should contain a `CustomizationItemDB.uasset` file defining custom cosmetic slots.
 If you're wanting to mix a model from the pakchunk, the CustomizationItemDB will need to have a slot for that model with zero socket attachments.
 If it doesn't, one will need to be created or edited in UE4 or `UAssetGUI` to get a model slot with no attachments on it.